- Will participants get study results and how will results be returned to participants?

 Yes.
 Participants will receive study results.
 These results will come from the researchers who interviewed or surveyed them, or who collected samples in their community.
 For example, those who participated in the University of Florida “Healthy Gulf, Healthy Communities” study will receive information from the UF team of researchers and those who participated in the LSU, UTMB or Tulane studies will likewise receive information from those study teams.

 Because the studies were different, the type of results and study findings will also be different and may be returned in different ways.
 Please check the websites of the four Consortium study sites for information on how that study team will be returning results, and when.

-Why it is important to participate in DWH studies?
+Why was it important to participate in DWH studies?

-It is important to participate as this will help with future recovery efforts and will also help to prepare better for future disasters.
-The long term goal of the research is to improve your lives, as Gulf coastal residents, and to find ways to prevent negative impacts on your mental and physical health before, during and after a disaster.
+It was important to participate as this will help with future recovery efforts and will also help to prepare better for future disasters.
+The long term goal of the research is to improve the lives of Gulf coastal residents, and to find ways to prevent negative impacts on your mental and physical health before, during and after a disaster.

 Our researchers will faithfully represent the viewpoints of those of us who live along the Gulf Coast.
 We will make sure that the information you provide is treated in a way that maintains your privacy.
 The goal of our research efforts is to work with you to improve our lives along our Gulf Coast

 Why are there so many different studies being conducted in the Gulf?